 "What is the meaning of freedom?"

-Quad Nets are the central focus and point of origin for designs for new devices, similar to electronics devices, that lead to new proposals about operations of brains and to new principles of freedom.
+Quad Nets are the focal point of origin of designs for new devices, similar to electronics devices, that model operations of brains and embody principles of freedom.
 In contrast to "the modern scientific view" that is based on states, the Quad Nets Project is based on action.
 Designs for new devices embody action in contrast to computerized models that embody states.
 Proposals for brain models based on new devices suggest actual answers to questions about brains and freedom.

 One principle of the Quad Nets Project is that freedom is grounded in muscular movements and related bodily feelings of animal bodies.
 Further principles are that voluntary muscular movements and freedom have a foundation in sensory-motor activity occurring around the spine and that activities of a brain are based on a spinal foundation.
 [In my approach "the entire spine" extends up through the brain stem and includes medulla oblongata, pons and all cranial nerves, e.g., the oculomotor nerve.]
 Movements of birds rapidly changing, highly varied and precise provide clear illustrations of principles of freedom.
 Muscular movements generated and controlled by a chicken's spine may continue after the bird's brain has been chopped off.
 The philosopher's "free will," on the other hand, is a mental image or function that appears to require no substantial connection to actual bodily freedom.

 This website provides an overview of the Quad Nets Project, new principles of freedom, new technologies and the purposes behind them.
 Full statements are set forth in .pdf reports and essays.